cdmckay/pajama/README.md

 Pajama Validator
 ================

-The Pajama Validator provides drop-in server-side validation for your existing [jQuery Validation Plugin](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) forms.
+The Pajama Validator provides drop-in server-side validation for your existing [jQuery Validation plugin](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) forms.
 It can also be used for standalone server-side validation in a pinch.

-Since the goal of the Pajama Validator was to be used with the jQuery Validation Plugin (JQVP), the API has been designed to be similar and thus familiar to developers who already know how to use the JQVP.
+Since the goal of the Pajama Validator was to be used with the jQuery Validation plugin, the API has been designed to be similar and thus familiar to developers who already know how to use the jQuery Validation plugin.

+## Getting Started (jQuery Validation integration)

+This will be filled in soon.

 ## Getting Started (standalone)